Xiaomi Mi M365

-After nearly a year with the Xiaomi Mi M365, we can emphatically say that it is still the reigning king of electric scooters in 2021 (when you can get your hands on it).
+After more than two years with the Xiaomi Mi M365, we can emphatically say that it is still the reigning king of electric scooters in 2021.
+Its complete design make it one of the best inexpensive scooters as well as one of the best overall.
 In this updated Xiaomi Mi M365 review, discover why this is still the world’s #1 award-winning electric scooter.

 |Tested top speed: 16.7 mph*|

 |Tested range: 14.6 mi*|

 |Lacks information display|

 * Based on our performance tests which may differ from the manufacturer’s claims.

 Our content is independent, but buying through our links may earn us a commission.